Fast evaluation of Riemann theta functions in any dimension: Abstract

 \section{Abstract}

 We describe an algorithm to numerically evaluate Riemann theta functions in any dimension in quasi-linear time in terms of the required precision, uniformly on reduced input.
 This algorithm is implemented in the FLINT number theory library and vastly outperforms existing software.
+As an application, we evaluate the theta constants attached to certain special abelian varieties of dimension~$6$ to construct explicit polynomials of degree~$65$ over~$\Q$ with conjectural Galois group~$\SL_2(\F_{64})$.